 Beyond first aid, basic medications are essential.
 Most of the causes of death 100 years ago are now readily prevented with antibiotics, but what happens if you can’t get to the emergency room?
 There is one company that prescribes emergency antibiotics for anyone hoping to prepare in advance.
 A single kit comes with a full course of the five most common types of antibiotics, as well as a book explaining their use.

-Security~ Regardless of the emergency, you’d most likely be better off with one of these in your back closet for security.
 If that’s not an option where you live, consider Air rifles or crossbows, which are less regulated.
 All three are good options not only for security but also for stocking your freezer and supplementing your emergency food supply.

 Looking for more emergency supplies beyond just stocking your pantry?

 - Best MREs (Meals Ready To Eat)

 - Best (and Worst) Freeze Dried Food for Long-Term Storage

 - How to Freeze Dry Food at Home